Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How does car depreciation work?

 The rate a car depreciates varies depending on whether the vehicle is new, used or leased.
 Let’s take a closer look at how depreciation works for each option.

 New car depreciation

 New cars depreciate the fastest.
 Most new cars lose about 10% of their value as soon as they’re driven off the lot, and another 10% to 20% by the end of the first year.
-After that, you’re looking at a decrease in value of about 15% to 25% per year, for an average loss of over 60% by the fifth year.
+After that, you’re looking at the average depreciation rate of a car landing between 15% and 25% per year, for an average loss of over 60% by the fifth year.

 If you plan to sell or trade in your vehicle within five years of buying it, you’ll likely lose a significant amount of the car’s value to depreciation.

 To help give you an idea of how car deprecation works on a new car, the table below shows an example of how a new, compact car with a MSRP of $24,465 could depreciate over 5 years.